 The region as a whole has fairly high job engagement values across all racial groups, however, clear racial disparities in job engagement are present.
 This pattern is consistent with the jurisdictional trends in the area.
-Regionally, the Labor Market Index values are much higher for Asian American and White residents than for Black, Hispanic, and Native American residents.
+Regionally, the Labor Market Engagement Index values are much higher for Asian and White residents than for Black, Hispanic, and Native American residents.
 When economic status is considered, there is some slight variation in these disparities.
-Labor engagement values continue to be comparatively lower for Black and Hispanic residents, while they are higher for White, Asian American, and Native American residents.
-When the Labor Market Index value for Asian American residents is compared with the value for Black residents, the disparity is stark-a difference of approximately 20 points.
+Labor engagement values continue to be comparatively lower for Black and Hispanic residents, while they are higher for White, Asian, and Native American residents.
+When the Labor Market Engagement Index value for Asian residents is compared with the value for Black residents, the disparity is stark-a difference of more than 20 points.
 This regional value difference is much more pronounced than the differences in index values within the smaller jurisdictions.

-Job proximity values for the region are moderate but veer toward the lower end of the index range.
-The index values tend to be higher for residents who live in the District or in counties adjacent than for those further away.
+Jobs proximity values for the region are moderate but veer toward the lower end of the index range.
+The index values tend to be higher for residents who live in the District or in counties adjacent than for those farther away.
 In part, this can be attributed to the geographic distance of jurisdictions from the hub of labor activity.
-Additionally, there are more transportation options toward the center of D.C. than there are in the outer regions of the area.
-Jobs proximity values for residents below the poverty line change very little and, in some instances, the values increase for certain racial and ethnic groups.
+Additionally, there are more transportation options toward the center of D.C. than in the outer regions of the area.
+Jobs proximity values for residents with incomes below the poverty line change little and, in some instances, the values increase for certain racial and ethnic groups.

 ii.
-For the protected class groups HUD has provided data, describe how disparities in access to employment relate to residential living patterns in the jurisdiction and region.
+For the protected class groups for which HUD has provided data, describe how disparities in access to employment relate to residential living patterns in the jurisdiction and region.

 Employment opportunities are relatively evenly distributed throughout the jurisdiction.
-Black residents tend to be located primarily in the southeast section of Fairfax on the east side of I-95.
-This area has lower labor market engagement than do the White majority tracts adjacent to it.
-Immigrant populations are dispersed throughout the area, but most reside in segregated concentrations.
+Black residents tend to live primarily in the southeast section of Fairfax on the east side of I-95.
+This area has lower labor market engagement than the White majority tracts adjacent to it.
+Immigrant populations are dispersed throughout the county, but most reside in segregated concentrations.
 A large population of Indian residents lives in the northwest part of Fairfax, in close proximity to Centreville.
 There are two large populations of Salvadoran residents, one in the northwest and one in the southeast.
 Korean residents, in contrast, are fairly dispersed throughout the west and central portions of Fairfax.
-Residential patterns do not appear to correlate with labor engagement for Asian immigrants; however, Salvadoran residents tend to live in areas with lower labor engagement values.
+Residential patterns do not appear to correlate with labor engagement values.
 Jobs Proximity Index values are significantly higher in the north and begin to decline as one moves south.
 Jobs Proximity Index value differences do not appear to be correlated with race.
 There is a fairly even distribution of residents regardless of race in areas with differing Jobs Proximity Index values.
-National origin patterns for job proximity are consistent with the patterns for labor engagement.
+National origin patterns for jobs proximity are consistent with the patterns for labor engagement.